 Want to Know More?

-Gluten plays an important role in baking, and I hope this guide can help clear up any confusion regarding its use.
+Gluten plays an important role in baking, and I hope this guide to gluten can help clear up any confusion regarding its use.
 If you have further questions, don’t hesitate to ask in the comment section below, and I’ll do my best to answer.